The Guide to ABS Injection Molding

 Consumer electronics: ABS is used in enclosures for laptops, keyboards, and other electronic devices because of its excellent electrical insulation properties and ease of processing.

-Household goods: ABS is often used to make items like vacuum cleaner housings, kitchen appliances, and toys due to its toughness and ability to be easily colored.
+Household goods: ABS is often used to make items like vacuum cleaner housings, kitchen appliances, and toys due to its toughness and ability to be easily coloured.

-Industrial equipment: Components that need to withstand mechanical stress and chemical exposure are frequently molded from ABS.
+Industrial equipment: Components that must withstand mechanical stress and chemical exposure are frequently molded from ABS.

 The Injection Molding Process with ABS